 - Do not take this drug if you are pregnant.
 Use during pregnancy may cause birth defects or loss of the unborn baby.

-- Do not take this drug if you are a man with a sex partner who is pregnant.
+- Do not take this drug if you are a male with a sex partner who is pregnant.

-- If you are a man and have sex with a female who could get pregnant, protect her from pregnancy during treatment and for 6 months after your last dose.
-Use 2 kinds of birth control.
+- If your sex partner may get pregnant, protect your partner from pregnancy during treatment and for 6 months after your last dose.

-- If you or your sex partner gets pregnant while taking this drug or within 6 months after stopping this drug, call your doctor right away.
+- If your sex partner gets pregnant while you take this drug or within 6 months after your last dose, call your doctor right away.

 - It is used to treat hepatitis C infection.

 - If you are allergic to this drug; any part of this drug; or any other drugs, foods, or substances.
 Tell your doctor about the allergy and what signs you had.

 - If you have any of these health problems: Autoimmune hepatitis, liver problems other than hepatitis C, kidney disease, sickle cell anemia, or thalassemia major.

 - If you are taking didanosine.